kalutheo/elm-ui-explorer/examples/simple/Readme.md

 ## Simple Example

-The simplest integration of a view in the UIExplorer.
-The example shows a Dropdown Menu with two states (Default & Opened)
+The simplest integration of a view in the Elm UI Explorer.
+The example shows a dropdown menu with two states (Default & Opened)

 <center>